Understand what the advisory fuel rates are, when they are used and the applicable HMRC fuel rates for 2021.

 You’ll need to use these HMRC Advisory Fuel Rates regardless of the true cost of the fuel for any of the above.

-The applicable rates from 1 December 2020 are:
+The current advisory fuel rates from 1 June 2021 are:

 |Engine size||Petrol - amount per mile||LPG - amount per mile|